iamnihal/wallpaperplay/README.md

 <h4 align="center">Automate the process of downloading wallpapers from wallpaperplay</h4>

 # Wallpaperplay
-A small script written in shell scripting that automates the download process of wallpapers from https://www.wallpaperplay.com
+A small script written in shell scripting that automates the download process of High Quality wallpapers from https://www.wallpaperplay.com

 #### How to run?
 - ./wallpaper.sh [url]